y1-community/Innioasis-Updater/Troubleshooting/readme.md

 # Or you can even [download the latest one here](https://github.com/team-slide/Innioasis-Updater/raw/refs/heads/main/Troubleshooters%20-%20Windows.zip)

-## Innioasis updater frozen after downloading firmware and starting to install:
-Just end the task / force quit the app and restart it, make sure that the Y1 and all non essential USB devices are NOT plugged into your PC, then follow the on screen instructions carefully, click Try Again when the app opens back up and if this doesn't work try one of the other methods in the app.

 ## Firmwares not installing:
 Make sure the blue Driver Setup button isn't showing in your app, if it does you're missing one of the drivers needed for both methods (Method 1 and 2 use MTKclient, and Method 3 uses SP Flash Tool)